hastagAB/MLH-Fellowship_24.FAL.A.2/README.md

 🎉 Closing Notes

 As I conclude my MLH Fall 2024 Fellowship, I feel an immense sense of fulfillment and gratitude.
 This journey has been one of profound learning, collaboration, and growth.
 Working on AudioSeal allowed me to sharpen my technical skills, particularly in the fields of audio processing, deep learning, and model optimization.
-The challenges I faced along the way taught me resilience, while the mentorship and support I received from Tuan Tran, Hady Elsahar, Alex Wilkes and my peers enriched my experience beyond measure.
+The challenges I faced along the way taught me resilience, while the mentorship and support I received from [Tuan](https://github.com/antoine-tran), [Hady](https://github.com/hadyelsahar), [Alex](https://github.com/awilkescom) and my peers enriched my experience beyond measure.

 The fellowship gave me the opportunity to make meaningful contributions to an open-source project that I genuinely believe in.
 From developing training recipes and custom attacks to learning all the technicalities in between, I am proud of the milestones I've reached and the impact I've made.